ADVOCATE for INCLUSION

 As an Asian American woman who grew up not seeing myself represented in the media, when I started to realize how much I had been internalizing that kind of exclusion (and/or one-dimensional renderings of Asian American people), I also realized how much it had shaped my perspective on my place in the world.
 This realization has been the bedrock of my advocacy work over the past 35 years; providing unwavering motivation to fight for theatre, film and television to hold up and reflect a more full-length mirror to society.

-In general, actors of color and actors with disabilities are still not being routinely cast in leading roles and are still vastly underrepresented.
+In general, actors from historically marginalized communities are still not being routinely cast in leading roles and are still vastly underrepresented.
 And the rumor that I want to dispel the most is that there aren’t enough parts or scripts for us being written.
 That isn’t true!
 There aren’t enough being produced!
 We’re ready.
 Let’s go!